jonathanbogerd/CPPUnitTest/README.md

 # CPPUnitTest
-CPPUnitTest is a lightweight and modern C++ testing framework designed for projects built with C++23 and modules, offering multithreaded test execution, expressive logging, and powerful assertion utilities.
+CPPUnitTest is a lightweight and modern C++ testing framework designed for projects built with C++23,  modules and Clang, offering multithreaded test execution, expressive logging, and powerful assertion utilities.
 With a simple interface and robust features, CPPUnitTest aims to streamline the development and testing process while maintaining readability and performance.

 # Key Features
-- Built with C++23 and modules: Modern, headerless architecture; avoids macros and leverages C++23's power.
+- Built with C++23 and modules: Modern, headerless architecture; avoids exporting macros and leverages C++23's power.
 - Multithreaded test execution: Run tests simultaneously to save time and maximize efficiency.
 - Simple and informative logging: Clear, concise output with links to the location of failed tests.
 - Organize tests into groups and names: Logical structuring of tests for easier management and debugging.